Chocolate Peanut Butter Lava Cakes are easy yet impressive! Molten chocolate and peanut butter spill out of this epic gluten free dessert.

 My Grandma turns 100 years old next week!
 It’s incredible to think about all the things she’s seen and experienced thus far in her life.
-From men landing on the moon, to living through the great depression, world wars, prohibition, and even the invention of the iPad, which she is undoubtedly reading this post on.
+From men landing on the moon, to living through the great depression, world wars, prohibition, and even the invention of the iPad, which she is undoubtedly reading this recipe on.

 What are Lava Cakes?

-Lava cakes are individual-sized cakes – chocolate in this case, of course – that are baked until the outer shell is tender and moist, but the inside is still molten.
-Hence – LAVA cakes!
 We’re spiking them with peanut butter because OF COURSE, and the result is pure decadence.
-These Chocolate Peanut Butter Lava Cakes taste like melty peanut butter cups, if that tells you anything, and although they look fancy, they’re so so easy to make.
+These Chocolate Peanut Butter Lava Cakes taste like melty peanut butter cups and. although they look fancy, they’re so so simple to make.

 Is it Safe to Eat Lava Cake?

-Lava cakes typically include eggs so a common question, given that the center is molten, is if Lava Cakes are safe to eat.
-These Chocolate Peanut Butter Lava Cakes are baked at 425 degrees so the batter is able to reach 165 degrees in the center, rendering them safe to eat.
+Chocolate Peanut Butter Lava Cakes are baked at 425 degrees so the batter is able to reach 165 degrees in the center, rendering them safe to eat.

 How to Make Chocolate Peanut Butter Lava Cakes